-Serbia eyes chance to sell on Russian gas21.
-March 2018. / News Serbia Energy
+Serbia eyes chance to sell on Russian gas, News Serbia Energy

 Amendments to an agreement on gas imports from Russia to Serbia, which Serbia’s parliament is expected to confirm, should enable Belgrade to sell Russian gas to other countries.